Paul Rosenmöller: Political career

-As party leader he provided opposition against the first and second cabinets of Wim Kok.
+As party leader he provided opposition against the first and second cabinets of Prime Minister Wim Kok.
 In 2002, however, the political climate had changed.
 Rosenmöller participated in the opposition against the rise of Pim Fortuyn.
 At a party congress, he described Fortuyn's political position as "not just right but extreme right".
-He lost the 2002 elections after the death of Fortuyn.
+He lost the 2002 general election after the assassination of Fortuyn.
 In the hardened political climate after the murder of Fortuyn, serious threats against Rosenmöller's life and family were made.
 Because of this, Rosenmöller left politics.
-His successor as leader of the GroenLinks party was Femke Halsema.
+His successor as leader of GroenLinks was Femke Halsema.

 As member of parliament, Rosenmöller showed interest in the situation of the Netherlands Antilles and social participation of immigrants.
+In addition to being leader of the parliamentary group, he was also spokesperson for foreign affairs, finance, traffic and water management and Antillean affairs.
+He was chairman of the standing committee for Netherlands Antillean and Aruban Affairs.

+In 2018, Rosenmöller was approached by Jesse Klaver with the question of whether he would like to become party leader for GroenLinks in the Senate.
+He accepted the offer and after the 2019 Senate election he became leader of the eight-person group.
+The party congress of 4 February 2023 again chose Rosenmöller as the party leader for the 2023 Senate election.
+After these elections, GroenLinks and the Labour Party were merged.
+Since 13 June 2023, Rosenmöller has been leader of this group.
+During the annual General Political Debate in October 2024, he introduced a motion calling the planned declaration of an asylum crisis by the Schoof cabinet through emergency legislation undesirable, and he urged for an alternative approach.
+The motion was carried by the Senate, where opposition parties held a majority.
+Minister of Asylum and Migration Marjolein Faber responded that she remained intent on using emergency powers.

 Television

+In 2003, after leaving politics, Rosenmöller became a television presenter for the Interkerkelijke Omroep Nederland (IKON), which was an ecumenical broadcasting organisation.